SpellholdStudios/Yeslick_NPC/README.md

 A: Great!
 Send your idea to us and we'd be happy to see what we can do.

 **Q: I would like to translate the Yeslick into another language.
 Any chance you could TRAify the mod?**
-A: Of course, just ask on the forum.
+A: The mod is already traified.
+For adding new translations, just ask on the forum.

 **Q: Can I edit your mod?**
 A: Please don't.
 If you find something you feel should be changed, ask us